 Please Note: There are numerous certifications covering various aspects of improvement including environmental efficiencies and industry-specific enhancements.
 This is just one example.

 QMS and ISO Certification can help manufacturers gain a competitive advantage and improve efficiencies.
-Learn more by connecting with your Polaris MEP.
+Learn more by connecting with Polaris MEP.

 *This post was written by Brian Lagas, who manages NIST MEP’s sustainability, lean and export activities.
 The post originally appeared on the NIST MEP Innovation Blog.